 - Struggling with training for a race.

-After deciding you’d like to give the run/walk method a try, the next step is to find the running and walking ratio that is right for you.
+After deciding to try the run/walk method in your training runs, the next step is to find the running and walking ratio that is right for you.

-Other coaches and programs recommend different run/walk ratios, often with longer walking segments, but the bottom line is that what feels right and works for one runner may not feel right for another runner, so it’s best to simply experiment with various ratios until you find what works best for you.
+The bottom line is that what feels right in terms of ratios and run and walk paces for one runner may not feel right for another, so it’s best to experiment until you find what works best for you.

 Start with short running segments and longer walking segments.
-As you progress and feel stronger, try lengthening the running segments and/or shortening the walking segments.
+Try lengthening the running and/or shortening the walking segments as you progress and feel stronger.

 A good option to start would be to alternate 30 seconds of running with two minutes of walking, repeated eight times, with five minutes of walking for a warm-up and cool-down at either end, for a total of 30 minutes of exercise.

-Looking for a beginner run training plan to get started that incorporates run walk method?
+Looking for a beginner run training plan to get started that incorporates the run walk method?

 Check out our popular Couch To 5k Training Plan.

-From this point, you can make adjustments based on how you feel as well as your progress and goals.
+From this point, you can make adjustments based on how you feel and your progress and goals.

 If you like the run walk method, you can also consider keeping your walking breaks but working toward improving your pace.